 - Capstone Paper/Project Title

 - Name of Capstone Advisor

 - Name of Capstone Second Reader

 - IRB Human Subject Review Approval, if appropriate.
-Visit the IRB Human Subjects in Research website at https://compliance.rice.edu/irb for information and contact GLS Program Office for additional guidance.
+Visit the IRB Human Subjects in Research website at https://compliance.rice.edu/irb for information and contact GLS Program

-- Capstone Abstract including an overview of the topic, timeline of deliverables (dates when literature review will be complete, sections/chapters due to advisors, rough draft to advisor, tentative capstone presentation date, final paper due date, etc).
-This is uploaded as a Word document.

-- Capstone Workshop attendance date

-- Bibliography of research to date, included at the end of the Capstone Abstract - Select one-semester or two-semester capstone option
+- Office for additional guidance. - Written narrative including an overview of the topic, thesis or problem statement, a brief review of relevant literature, explanation of the research methodologies to be used, project outline, a timeline of deliverables during the capstone semester (dates when expanded literature review will be complete, sections/chapters due to advisors, rough draft to advisor, tentative capstone presentation date, final paper due date, etc).
+This is uploaded as a Word document. - Capstone Workshop completion date, if applicable - Bibliography of research to date - Select a one-semester or two-semester capstone option - List of keywords related to the subject of your project

-The Capstone Advisor and Second Reader must have agreed to serve as advisors and have read and approved the proposal before submitting to the GLS Program Office for review.
-Once submitted, the proposal will be reviewed by the GLS Director to ensure the project meets all of the requirements for Capstone study.
+The Capstone Advisor and Second Reader must have agreed to serve as advisors and have read and approved the proposal before submitting it to the GLS Program Office for review.
+Once submitted, the proposal will be reviewed by the GLS Director to ensure the project meets all the requirements for the Capstone study.
 The student will be notified via email when approved.
 See "MLS Capstone Proposal Abstract Page."